wardjl/x-bookmark-search/README.md

 - Built with vanilla JavaScript, HTML, and CSS
 - Uses html2canvas for generating shareable images

-### Landing Page (`/landing`)
-- Marketing website for the extension
-- Built with Vite, TailwindCSS, and deployed on Firebase
-- Modern, responsive design

 ## Installation

 1. Clone this repository or download the source code